 “By simply pressing the crown twice, the classic watch turns into a chronograph accurate to 1/100th of a second.
 That simple gesture realigns the three central hands at 12 o’clock, while the date indicator at 6 o’clock becomes a counter at zero position.
 To start the chronograph, in the traditional manner, simply press the button at 2 o’clock.
 The red central hand then displays the seconds, while the others count out the minutes and hours.
 The same operation stops the time measurement—the 1/100th of a display is at 6 o’clock.
 A second pushbutton at 4 o’clock resets the chronograph.”

 By double-clicking the crown you can switch back to the normal way of reading the time, even while the chronograph is running.
-Watch this VIDEO and see it in action.
-The Swiss made Soprod FM13D quartz movement functions include hours, minutes, seconds, chronograph (with numerically displayed 1/100th of a second), large date and perpetual calendar.
+The Swiss-made Soprod FM13D quartz movement functions include hours, minutes, seconds, chronograph (with numerically displayed 1/100th of a second), large date, and perpetual calendar.

 It is available in four different variations: a dark grey dial and bezel with a Black Ice PVD coating on either a biologically tanned black leather strap or stainless-steel bracelet.
 Or with a champagne dial and bezel with gold PVD coating on either a biologically tanned brown leather strap or stainless-steel bracelet.